 HEAT

-Using green electricity efficiently
+Using electricity efficiently

 Around half of energy consumption in Germany is used to heat buildings and water.
 Most heating systems are still fuelled by fossil fuels such as natural gas and oil, which release climate-damaging CO2.